 No packages, books, scratch paper, PDA devices, recorders, cameras, and/or other material will be allowed in the examination area.
-All cell phones and beepers must be turned off.
+All cell phones and/or personal electronic devices must be turned off.
 Calculators are allowed during the examination.
 Note: Cell phones cannot be used as calculators.

 The examinations are secure documents and are the property of the Operating Engineers Journeyman & Apprentice Training Committee.
 No part of the Examinations may be copied or reproduced in part or in whole by any means, including memorization.

 None of the examinations, or other documents associated with the examinations, can be removed from the immediate examination area.

 Applicants participating in any irregularity during an examination, such as giving or obtaining unauthorized aid or information, may be subject to immediate dismissal from the examination area with their examination(s) subsequently declared invalid.